discordjs/guide/guide/popular-topics/threads.md

 ## Archiving, unarchiving, and locking threads

 A thread can be either active or archived.
 Changing a thread from archived to active is referred to as unarchiving the thread.
-Threads that have `locked` set to true can only be unarchived by a member with the `MANAGE_THREADS` permission.
+Threads that have `locked` set to true can only be unarchived by a member with the `ManageThreads` permission.

 Threads are automatically archived after inactivity.
 "Activity" is defined as sending a message, unarchiving a thread, or changing the auto-archive time.